mrfdev/Jobs/Resources/FAQ/jobs-jar-files.md

 # Go into the directory with the pom.xml file
 cd Jobs

+# Note: You might need to install Maven
+# Note: on macOS, install brew, and then brew install Maven

 # Party time, this can take a while
 mvn clean install -Dmaven.test.skip=true